ArifPeycal/arifpeycal.github.io/all_collections/_posts/2025-09-23-playing-with-pfsense-firewall.md

 - DMZ (Semi-Trusted Zone): Hosts public-facing servers such as a web server or mail server.

 ## 3. Firewall as DHCP Server
 When I first played around with pfSense, one of the things I wanted to try was DHCP.
-From my previous experience, DHCP usually been done by routers, so it is new knowledge that firewall can also do the same.

 DHCP basically automatically assigns IPs on every machine in the network.
 This is super useful if you don’t want to bother about asigning new machine IP address by yourseelf.
 Although in certain case where, static IP is more prefer for critical server that require consistent IP.

 So here’s the idea, I configure pfSense to act as the DHCP server for both of these subnet.
 That way, whenever a new VM boots up, it just asks pfSense for an IP and pfSense will auto assign it based on the remaining address ppol: